Search: 504 results

 Verse ConceptsAbandonmentIncenseSmellsTables

-But Jeroboam caused an ambush to come around behind them, so that they were in front of Judah, and the ambush was behind them.
+But Jeroboam had set an ambush to come from the rear, so that Israel was in front of Judah and the ambush was behind them.

 Verse ConceptsCrying To God

-Then the men of Judah shouted, and it happened [that] when the men of Judah were shouting, then God defeated Jeroboam and all Israel before Abijah and Judah.
+And the men of Judah gave a shout; and as the men of Judah shouted, it came to pass that God smote Jeroboam and all Israel before Abijah and Judah.

 Verse ConceptsShoutingVoicesShouting For Joy